Yak101/800-63B-ImplGuide/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Look-up-secrets.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>Look-up secrets are secrets that are issued by the CSP to the subscriber each of which can be used for one successful authentication.
-They are considered something you have, the “something” being the printed or other media containing a set of these secrets.
+They are considered <i>something you have</i>, the “something” being the printed or other media containing a set of these secrets.
 They are well-suited to use as a backup authenticator to be used when a primary authenticator is lost, stolen, or malfunctions.</td>
     </tr>
     </table>
     </div>